CMS logoCMS event Hgg

 Figure 3-a:

 Analysis of angular distributions.
 Left: Distributions of $ \mathcal{D}_{2_m^{+}0^{-}} $ for the $ 0^{-} $, 2 $ _m^{-} $, and 2 $ _m^{+} $ models in the range 6.2 $ < m_{4\mu} < $ 8.0 GeV.
 Distributions for signal only (dashed) and for signal plus background (solid and dash-dot-dotted) models are compared to the experimental data points with error bars, with uncertainty bands representing post-fit model uncertainties, which are partially correlated with the data.
-The $ 0^{-} $ and 2 $ _m^{-} $ distributions are identical.
-Right: Distributions of the test statistic $ q=-2{\ln(\mathcal{L}_{ 0 ^{-}}/\mathcal{L}_{2^{+} _m})}$ for the $2 _m^{+} $ (blue/right) and $ 0^{-} $ (orange/left) models, with the arrow indicating the observed value $ q_\text{obs} $.
+The $ 0^{-} $ and 2 $ _m^{-} $ distributions are identical apart from systematic uncertainties arising from polarization effects.
+Right: Normalized distributions of the test statistic $ q=-2{\ln(\mathcal{L}_{ 0 ^{-}}/\mathcal{L}_{2^{+} _m})} $ from pseudoexperiments generated under the 2 $ _m^{+} $ (blue/right) and $ 0^{-} $ (orange/left) hypotheses, with the arrow indicating the observed value $ q_\text{obs} $.

 png pdf